 Badly damaged concrete deck slab

-A concrete slab in this condition has to be either broken up and carted away or decked over.
+A concrete slab, even a raised concrete patio, in this condition has to be either broken up and carted away or decked over.

 A slab with this much damage can’t be fixed.
 But it can be covered up—and this article will show you how.
 The results look just like a deck, but getting them is much easier and less expensive than building a deck from scratch.
 In most cases, this project is also less expensive than a new patio installed by a contractor.
 Local contractors estimated costs of $7 to $10 per sq. ft. to remove this patio and pour a new slab.
 You could probably replace your patio yourself for less than the cost of this project, but DIY demolition and concrete pours are big, backbreaking jobs.